Further storms forecast after more than 114 left dead in India

 The Indian Meteorological Department said more high winds, dust storms and isolated thunderstorms were forecast for the affected areas in the next five days.

+Hemant Gera, an official with the Rajasthan disaster management and relief department, said a yellow-category warning had been issued for the state for the next five days.
+Yellow means "be aware," if the warning is raised to red or orange, then residents need to take action to protect themselves.

-Sanjay Kumar, relief commissioner in Uttar Pradesh told CNN affiliate News 18, "today and tomorrow in some parts of western Uttar Pradesh, we are expecting thunderstorms ... the authorities have been told to be on alert (for greater) loss of life so that they can respond."
+Uttar Pradesh relief commissioner Sanjay Kumar told CNN affiliate News 18, "today and tomorrow in some parts of western Uttar Pradesh, we are expecting thunderstorms ... the authorities have been told to be on alert (for greater) loss of life so that they can respond."

 "From the state level we are monitoring and we are trying to get satellite imagery data also to alert, and disseminate information to the villages," he added.
 "I think this is one of the most disastrous [storms] in recent times, as far as Uttar Pradesh is concerned."